Data Access Policy for ESO Data held in the ESO Science Archive Facility

 Based on observations collected at the European Southern Observatory under ESO programme(s) TP.C-NNNN(R)1 or PPP.AAAA.nnn2

-Publications making use of the ESO SAF, for raw data or science data products, must include the following statement in a footnote or in the acknowledgement:
+Publications making use of the ESO raw or processed data which have been assigned an archive request number (of the form XXXXXX) must include the following statement in a footnote or in the acknowledgement:

 Based on data obtained from the ESO Science Archive Facility under request number <request_number>.